Duff & Phelps Select MLP and Midstream Energy Fund

 Duff & Phelps Investment Management Co.

 Duff & Phelps Investment Management pursues a limited number of specialized investment strategies with exceptional depth of resources and expertise.
 Since their earliest beginnings, providing research and analysis of income producing securities to Depression-era investors, their attention has been set on identifying attractive opportunities and strategies, while managing the associated risks.
-Today, building on their distinguished legacy, Duff & Phelps has earned a reputation as a leader in investing in Global Listed Infrastructure, Global Listed Real Estate, MLPs & Energy, and International Equity.
+Today, building on their distinguished legacy, Duff & Phelps has earned a reputation as a leader in investing in Global Listed Infrastructure, Global Listed Real Estate, and MLPs & Energy.
 Quality.
 Reliability.
 Specialization.
 Since 1932.

 Learn more about Duff & Phelps Investment Management Co.